 CRITERIA IS CRITERIA MET?
-EVIDENCE Is the funding to help start up a new social enterprise or to develop and grow a new social enterprise?
+EVIDENCE 1.
+Is the funding to help start up a new social enterprise or to develop and grow a new social enterprise?
 Yes/ No 2.
 Does the business have clear social objectives including the reinvestment of part or all of the businesses profits towards social objectives?
 Yes/ No 3.
 Only one proposal will be accepted from each applicant/ organisation.
 Is this criteria met?
 Yes/No 4.
 The Council will not accept bids for one off projects or ongoing charitable work.
-So applications must demonstrate a sustainable business proposition evidenced by a clear business plan that shows how the organisation will generate profits and be sustainable going forward?
-The acid test is that this is 'one off' seedcorn funding and the organisation should not expect further funding from the Council in the future.
-Yes/ No 5.
-Applications should be: i) From existing social enterprise companies, including Limited Companies (with social objectives), Community Interest Companies and Industrial & Provident Societies or ii) From charities, other community & voluntary sector organisations, private sector organisations or individuals, on the understanding that they intend to establish or develop a social enterprise company.
+So applications must demonstrate a sustainable business proposition evidenced by a clear business plan that shows how the organisation will generate profits and be sustainable going forward ?
+The acid test is that this is 'one off' seedcorn funding and the appendiced basis.
+Yes/ No funding and the organisation should not expect further funding from the Council in the future.
+5. Applications should be: i) From existing social enterprise companies, including Limited Companies (with social objectives), Community Interest Companies and Industrial &amp; Provident Societies or ii) From charities, other community &amp; voluntary sector organisations, private sector organisations or individuals, on the understanding that they intend to establish or develop a social enterprise company.
 Yes/No 6.
 Is there an expectation that the Council will procure a service from the organisation?
-If there is an expectation that the Council will procure a service from the organisation there must be clear evidence (supplied by the applicant) that the relevant Council service would be interested in purchasing Yes/ No

-Yes/ No

-Yes/No

-Yes/ No

-Yes/No
+If there is an expectation that the Council will procure a service from the organisation there must be clear evidence (supplied by the applicant) that the relevant Council service would be interested in purchasing Yes/ No the service.
+The Council will favour applications where the organisation is not wholly dependent on the Council and/or there are other suppliers in the market that the Council can turn to.
+If it is proposed that the Council should purchase a service from the organisation; is there evidence that this will lead to a better service for residents (e.g. improved outcomes, more efficient, effective or economic service) and a sustainable business model.
+Yes/ No Has the proposal been put forward by a Directorate or Group of staff?
+The Council will favour proposals that have been generated from outside the Council from the voluntary, community sector or from local communities over proposals put forward by Directorates or groups of staff.
+Proposals that have been generated from within the Council will be considered, subject to the availability of funds, providing they are consistent with the objectives of the Council's social enterprise initiative.
+Yes/No Has the organisation secured the necessary premises (where relevant) or other resources it needs to deliver its Business Plan.
+The Council/ Our Community Enterprise can offer support / advice but the onus on ensuring all the necessary components are in place rests with the applicant.
+Yes/ No a.
+Adult Dyslexia Centre - £16,500